Dina-tolemy/Stronger-Community/README.md

 Deployed link :https://stronger-community.herokuapp.com/

-You can either sign up or user
+You can either sign up or  login using:

-Help@test.om as a helper account, and vulnerable@test.com as an in-need account
+Help@test.om as a helper account.

+vulnerable@test.com as an in-need account.

 password for both accounts is : 123456